-Do I Want to Be a Police Chief?
+Should I Become a Police Chief?

-|Degree Level||Varies from a high school diploma to a college degree;* many agencies prefer to hire candidates with a bachelor's, or even master's, degrees**|
+|Degree Level||Varies from a high school diploma to a college degree; many agencies prefer to hire candidates with bachelor's or master's degrees|

-|Degree Field||Criminal justice and law enforcement are common fields*; however, a degree in business, public administration, sociology, anthropology, psychology or communications may be acceptable**|
+|Degree Fields||Criminal justice and law enforcement are common fields; degrees in business, public administration, sociology, anthropology, psychology, or communications may be acceptable|

-|Experience||Several years of experience are required; requirements vary between agencies***|
+|Experience||Several years of experience as an officer are required|

-Sources: *U.S. Bureau of Labor Statistics, **International Association of Chiefs of Police, ***O*Net OnLine.
+Sources: *U.S. Bureau of Labor Statistics, International Association of Chiefs of Police, O*Net OnLine

 Step 1: Earn an Associate's Degree or a Bachelor's Degree

-- Follow a physical fitness program.
+Follow a physical fitness program.
 Physical fitness tests are an important component in the application process for police officers.
 Adhering to a fitness program will not only prepare students for these tests, but also for a future career that can be physically taxing.

 Step 2: Enter the Workforce

-Step 3: Receive Training
+Step 3: Participate in On-the-Job Training

 Step 4: Gain Work Experience and Advance